 Step 4: References Gathered by APEGS

 APEGS issues requests to your identified referees.
 We do not share these request reports with you; We only share them with the Licensee Admissions Committee.

 Step 5: Review of Application by Licensee Admissions Committee

-Once we receive the references and you have completed all documents, the APEGS Licensee Admission Committee considers your application.
+Once we receive the references and you have completed all documents, the APEGS Licensee Admissions Committee considers your application.
 The Committee may approve you to enter the one year probation period.
 If not, further information or experience may be required.